-The following article explains the details of the General Data Protection Regulation (GDPR), ePrivacy Regulation (The Cookie Law), and California Consumer Privacy Act (CCPA) means for your cookie usage, and obtaining cookie consent.
+The following article explains the details of the General Data Protection Regulation (GDPR), ePrivacy Regulation (The Cookie Law), and California Consumer Privacy Act (CCPA) and what they mean for your cookie usage, and obtaining cookie consent.

 Many modern websites have dozens of active cookies and online tracking tools in use.
 But, what exactly does that mean for website users’ privacy?

-If you have a website with visitors from the EU and California, you need a cookie warning popup notice to become cookie law compliant.
+If you have a website with visitors from the EU and California, you need a cookie warning popup notice to be compliant with cookie laws.

-Otherwise, you may be restricted from paying penalties up to €20 million!
+That way you'll be safe from paying penalties up to €20 million!

-A cookie is a web file that is stored on a user’s computer to collect information about the user data.
+A cookie is a web file that is stored on a user’s computer to collect information about the user's data.

 There are essentially three types of party cookies and three kinds of primary cookies which are explained and exemplified below;